Overlay Mode

 There are two different ways in which the libc can be built for use in the overlay mode.
 In both the ways, we build a static archive named libllvmlibc.a.
 We use a rather verbose name with a repeated lib to make it clear that it is not the system libc, which is typically named libc.a.
 Also, if users choose to mix more than one libc with the system libc, then the name libllvmlibc.a makes it absolutely clear that it is the static archive of LLVM’s libc.

-We can treat the libc project as any other normal LLVM project and perform the CMake configure step as follows:
+We can treat the libc project like any other normal LLVM runtime library by building it with the following cmake command:

 $> cd llvm-project # The llvm-project checkout